mora-lab/installing/planemo/README.md

 <img src="images/Planem11.PNG" width="800">
 <br>

-## - Using Planemo to create the tool definition file:
+## - Use Planemo to create the tool definition file:

 > The Galaxy tool definition file is an XML file wrapping a tool written in another language.
 The XML file describes the user interface for the tool, how to invoke it, what options to pass, and what files it will produce as output.
 It does contain multiple tags and attributes.
 More information about the XML tool definition file can be found [here](https://docs.galaxyproject.org/en/latest/dev/schema.html).